meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 In short, this chapter marks a transition: from comparative philosophy to metaphysical proposal.
 What follows is less about juxtaposing traditions and more about constructing a model—one that attempts to reveal **why time appears as it does, and why it cannot be taken as the final ground of reality**.

-Here’s a draft for **Chapter V, Section 2: Re-articulating the Problem of Time’s Emergence** in the same voice and structure as your manuscript so far:

----

 ### 2. Re-articulating the Problem of Time’s Emergence